-In late September, 2015, many hospitals in Pennsylvania, including seven of our behavioral health care hospitals located in the state, received letters from the Pennsylvania Department of Human Services (the "Department") demanding repayment of allegedly excess Medicaid Disproportionate Share Hospital payments ("DSH") for the federal fiscal year 2011 ("FFY2011") amounting to approximately \$4 million in the aggregate.
-Since that time, we have received similar requests for repayment for alleged DSH overpayments for FFYs 2012 and 2013 aggregating to approximately \$11 million.
-We filed administrative appeals for all of our facilities contesting the recoupment efforts for FFYs 2011 through 2013 as we believe the Department's calculation methodology is inaccurate and conflicts with applicable federal and state laws and regulations.
+In late September, 2015, many hospitals in Pennsylvania, including seven of our behavioral health care hospitals located in the state, received letters from the Pennsylvania Department of Human Services (the "Department") demanding repayment of allegedly excess Medicaid Disproportionate Share Hospital payments ("DSH") for the federal fiscal year ("FFY") 2011 amounting to approximately \$4 million in the aggregate.
+Since that time, we have received similar requests for repayment for alleged DSH overpayments for FFYs 2012, 2013 and 2014.
+For FFY 2012, the claimed overpayment amounts to approximately \$4 million.
+For FFY 2013, the claimed overpayments were initially approximately \$7 million but have since been reduced to approximately \$2 million due to a change in the Department's calculations of the hospital specific DSH upper payment limit.
+For FFY 2014, the claimed overpayments were approximately \$7 million.
+We filed administrative appeals for all of our facilities contesting the recoupment efforts for FFYs 2011 through 2014 as we believe the Department's calculation methodology is inaccurate and conflicts with applicable federal and state laws and regulations.
 The Department has agreed to postpone the recoupment of the state's share of the DSH payments until all hospital appeals are resolved but started recoupment of the federal share.
-The Department will likely make similar repayment demand for FFY 2014.
-Due to a change in the Pennsylvania Medicaid State Plan and implementation of a CMS-approved Medicaid Section 1115 Waiver, we do not believe the methodology applied by the Department to FFYs 2011 through 2013 is applicable to reimbursements received for Medicaid services provided after January 1, 2015 by our behavioral health care facilities located in Pennsylvania.
-We can provide no assurance that we will ultimately be successful in our legal and administrative appeals related to the Department's repayment demands.
-If our legal and administrative appeals are unsuccessful, our future consolidated results of operations and financial condition could be adversely impacted by these repayments.
+Due to a change in the Pennsylvania Medicaid State Plan and implementation of a CMS-approved Medicaid Section 1115 Waiver, we do not believe the methodology applied by the Department to FFYs 2011 through 2014 is applicable to reimbursements received for Medicaid services provided after January 1, 2015 by our behavioral health care facilities located in Pennsylvania.
+We can provide no assurance that we will ultimately be successful in our legal and administrative appeals are unsuccessful, our future consolidated results of operations and financial condition could be adversely impacted by these repayments.